Freddy (film): Production

+Development

-In July 2021, it was confirmed that Kartik Aaryan will play the lead in Ekta Kapoor & Jay Shewakramani's next.
-For his role of a dentist, Aaryan had to gain 14kg.
+The movie was officially announced in July 2021 starring Kartik Aaryan and directed by Shashanka Ghosh under the production of Ekta Kapoor and Jay Shewakramani.
+For his role of a dentist, Aaryan had to gain 14 kg.
+Alaya F was cast in a negative role.

-Alaya F was roped in to play the lead opposite Aaryan.
-It marks her second film post Jawaani Jaaneman (2020).
+Filming

-Principal photography began on 4 August 2021 and Aaryan started the shoot from that day.
-Alaya joined the shoot in mid August.
-The filming was wrapped up on 29 September 2021.
+Principal photography of the film began on 4 August 2021.
+Many scenes were filmed in Panchgani.
+The production was wrapped up on 29 September 2021.

 Music

 The music of the film is composed by Pritam, while the background score is composed by Clinton Cerejo.
 The first single titled "Kaala Jaadu" was released on 11 November 2022.
 The second single titled "Tum Jo Milo" was released on 21 November 2022.

 Release

 The official poster of Kartik Aaryan and Alaya F were released on 28 October 2022 and 17 November 2022 respectively.
 The teaser of the film was released on 7 November 2022.